Demetrio Progoni: Death and legacy

+Succession

 Progoni didn't have any sons.
 His successor was his nephew, Progon.
 The rule of this Progon in the Mirdita area, the many similarities between the emblem of the Progoni family in the Gëziq inscription and the coat of arms of the later Dukagjini family and the claim of the Dukagjini that they were the hereditary overlords of Ndërfandë and the abbacy of Gëziq has led historians to consider that the two clans may have been related or even that the Dukagjini were descendants of the Progoni via protosevastos Progon.

 The connection of the church of Ndërfandë with the Diocese of Arbanum and consequently with the territory of Arbanon led to later disputes.
 The Dukagjini who held hereditary rights over the region, were in actual control of the abbacy.
 Gjon Kastrioti who held control of the territory of the diocese of Arbanum claimed that the abbacy should pass into his territory.
 The dispute was solved with mediation by the Papacy, which transferred it to the Diocese of Lezhë which had been formed in the 15th century and was de jure part of the Dukagjini lands.